-This project is a Java-based agent that leverages Generative AI models and Retrieval-Augmented Generation (RAG) to execute automated test cases at the graphical user interface (GUI) level.
-It understands explicit natural language test case instructions (both actions and verifications), performs corresponding actions using the mouse and keyboard, locates the required UI elements on the screen (if needed), and verifies whether actual results correspond to the expected ones using computer vision capabilities.
+This project is a Java-based agent that leverages Generative AI models and Retrieval-Augmented Generation (RAG) to execute test cases written in a natural language form at the graphical user interface (GUI) level.
+It understands explicit test case instructions (both actions and verifications), performs corresponding actions using its tools (like the mouse and keyboard), locates the required UI elements on the screen (if needed), and verifies whether actual results correspond to the expected ones using computer vision capabilities.

 Here the corresponding article on Medium: AI Agent That’s Rethinking UI Test Automation